 Demand Ethical Billing

-An honest provider is hard to find.
-Merchant statements are confusing by design to cover up hidden fees and padded rates.
+It’s important to be careful when selecting a merchant account provider.
+Some merchant statements can be designed to cover up hidden fees and padded rates.
 By knowing what to look for, however, you can become a better advocate for your business.

 - Inflated AVS: AVS should never exceed $0.01 per transaction, but this fee is often marked up to between $0.05 and $0.10 per transaction.